How To Prepare Financially For A Baby

 But a FSA account can help you save on other costs, like child care.
 A dependent care flexible savings account is a tax-advantaged account specifically for qualifying dependent costs like day care.

 Unfortunately, child care is expensive – some more than others, depending on your local area and number of child care centers available.
-Ask around to gather recommendations and be sure to tour facilities.
-In some cases, in-home day care can offer proper care, just as good as larger chains.
-Shopping around can help you compare costs and find a good fit.
+Ask around to gather recommendations and make sure to tour facilities.

 The truth is, there are many items you can buy that are perfectly good used.
 Many resale or consignment stores sell gently used items like toys, books and clothing.
 Even larger ticket items like furniture can be sourced – but be extra careful to make sure it’s clean and safe for baby.